ZZKer/YHtWtG-Randomizer/README.md

 Thank you for trying out the You Have To Win The Game randomizer!
 This is version 1.2.08.
-This was created by ZZKylie / ZZKer.
+This was created by ZZKer.
 If you have any questions or suggestions, please contact me on Discord @ ZZKer#1962.
 If you find any seeds that don't work, please use this github to report it as an Issue.